Pugnacious/blog/_drafts/2023-02-16-Blurring-Techniques-1.md

 ---

+## Credits

+This is a collaboration between myself and technochroma, but a huge thanks to the fractal community is also in order.

-Some methods to add cool blurs to your fractal, requested by Nobody and written in collaboration with him The parameters are for learning purpose only.
+> *If I have seen further than others, it is by standing upon the shoulders of giants.  - Isaac Newton* Some methods to add cool blurs to your fractal, requested by Nobody and written in collaboration with him The parameters are for learning purpose only.
 Please tweak a lot and credit back.

+---

+The following is a tutorial to create a [fractal type] of the [fractal category].
 Part of Structured IFS tutorial collection.

 ## Starting Parameters